wintercms/docs/plugin-settings.md

 <a name="backend-pages"></a>
 ## Backend settings pages

-The back-end contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
+The backend contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
 The Settings page contains a list of links to the configuration pages registered by the system and other plugins.

 <a name="link-registration"></a>
 ### Settings link registration

-The back-end settings navigation links can be extended by overriding the `registerSettings` method inside the [Plugin registration class](registration#registration-file).
-When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
-The next example shows how to create a link to a back-end page.
+The backend settings navigation links can be extended by overriding the `registerSettings` method inside the [Plugin registration class](registration#registration-file).
+When you create a configuration link you have two options - create a link to a specific backend page, or create a link to a settings model.
+The next example shows how to create a link to a backend page.

     public function registerSettings()
     {